Apia Travel Guide

 Completed in 1905, Apia’s main Catholic church has the most beautiful interior of any church I came across in the South Pacific.
 If you happen to be in Apia on a Sunday, you’re welcomed to attend service.
 Samoans love their church and there’s plenty of singing followed by a whole lot of eating on Sunday.
 It’s a very interesting experience for visitors, believers or not.

 Samoa Cultural Village

-An absolute must visit, the Samoa Cultural Village is a top notch and free attraction graciously offered by the Samoa Tourism Authority.
+An absolute must-visit, the Samoa Cultural Village is a top-notch and free attraction graciously offered by the Samoa Tourism Authority.
 On this authentic tour, you’ll get practical lessons on the basics of being a Samoan.
 This will help you put the rest of your visit to Samoa in the right context.
 You’ll also learn about Fa’a Samoa – the Samoan Way, a code of behavior that governs Samoan lives.

 The first stop is a bit of weaving from the leaves of ‘the tree of life’.
-The palm tree has so many uses to Pacific Islanders, with its branches used in the production of anything from baskets, to roofs to plates.
+The palm tree has so many uses for Pacific Islanders, with its branches used in the production of anything from baskets, to roofs to plates.